SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 We could regrid the pressure values onto the global grid, but this will involve some form of extrapolation.
 As with interpolation, we can control the extrapolation mode when defining the regridding scheme.

+For the available regridding schemes in Iris, the ``extrapolation_mode`` keyword must be one of:
+ * 'extrapolate' -- the extrapolation points will take their value from the nearest source point.
+ * 'nan' -- the extrapolation points will be be set to NaN.
+ * 'error' -- a ValueError exception will be raised, notifying an attempt to extrapolate.
+ * 'mask' -- the extrapolation points will always be masked, even if the source data is not a MaskedArray.
+ * 'nanmask' -- if the source data is a MaskedArray the extrapolation points will be masked.
+Otherwise they will be set to NaN.

 The ``rotated_psl`` cube is defined on a limited area rotated pole grid.
 If we regridded the ``rotated_psl`` cube onto the global grid as defined by the ``global_air_temp`` cube